Portrait of the International Women's Club of Frankfurt

 The IWC, founded in 1946 by Frankfurt teacher Elisabeth Norgall, is a non-profit, politically and religiously independent association of women.
 Its goal is to overcome the divisions between nations and cultures through contacts and mutual acquaintance, to develop understanding for one another and thus contribute to peace and friendship in the world.

-The IWC currently gives its approximately 500 members from over 50 nations
+The IWC currently gives its approximately 420 members from 58 nations

 the opportunity to develop their ideas and skills, to pursue common interests